-The Ghost of Sir James Dashwood
+The Ghost of Sir James Dashwood at Kirtlington

 The pond that sits next to the picturesque village green at Kirtlington is said to house the ghost of unpopular 18th-century aristocrat Sir James Dashwood.